Photos and videos show long waits, traffic jams at border crossings as thousands try to leave Ukraine

 Source: Satellite image ©2022 Maxar Technologies

-Moldova’s president, Maia Sandu, said Sunday that nearly 70,000 Ukrainian citizens had entered the country in the past four days.
-Moldova’s border police said the largest flows were coming from the Tudora and Palanca crossings.
+Moldova’s border police said Monday that nearly 70,000 Ukrainian citizens had entered the country in the past five days, with the largest flows were coming from the Criva and Palanca crossings.

 As conflict intensified, Ukraine’s border guards were ordered Friday to stop all male citizens between the ages of 18 and 60 from leaving the country, disappointing many who got to border checkpoints after hours of travel and wait.